|Nutrition Facts (per serving)|

 Papas arrugadas, wrinkled potatoes, is a typical dish of the Canary Islands, where potatoes have been cultivated since the 1600s, when they were first brought back to Spain by the conquistadores.
-The residents of the Canary Islands, called carnarios, call them papas—the native American name—while in the rest of Spain they are called patatas.
+The residents of the Canary Islands, called carnarios, call them papas—the Indigenous peoples' name for them—while in the rest of Spain they are called patatas.

 This dish requires only two ingredients: small potatoes—rather than the huge monsters we’ve gotten used to seeing in the supermarkets—and coarse sea salt.
 Traditionally the potatoes were boiled in seawater, but adding a generous amount of sea salt to the water will create a similar effect both in terms of taste and developing the wrinkled exterior.
 That being said, you don't peel the potatoes—just be sure to clean them well before cooking.